Over 5.4 million dead. Over 2 million displaced. Congo is home to the deadliest conflict since World War II.

 The conflict in Congo is notorious for serious violations of human rights, including violence against women and the use of child soldiers.
 Since 1996 the International Rescue Committee has calculated that approximately 5.4 million people have died from war-related causes.
 In 2012 Congo ranked lowest on the United Nations Human Developement Index.

-The UN deployed its largest peacekeeping force in the effort to ease and protect people with little success.
+The UN deployed its largest peacekeeping force in the effort to ease and protect people with limited success.
 The world’s interest in the rich natural resources of the Congo and the schemes to obtain this wealth, in spite of the cost in human lives, has resulted in rampant suffering.
 With your help, People to People Liaison stands with the Congolese people to provide a hopeful pathway for those who have suffered so much.

 - We cannot stop the war, but we can empower those who are affected.

 All refugees face the same set of problems: unsanitary conditions, inadequate health care, insufficient food, and poor or non-existent shelter.
 Children particularly are unable to resist common childhood diseases because of the unsanitary conditions and poor nutrition.
 Numbers of children have lost contact with their parents and are living with relatives because they do not know the whereabouts of their parents – or even whether their parents are alive.
-The people with whom PTPL partners live with all these problems.
+The people with whom PTPL partners live with all these problems every day.